oscpalML/TaleOfShadowsNotes/Events/Campaign/Intrigues in Farshore Port.md

 The party heads out to the town to look for work.
 Upon examining the local notice board, they find multiple interesting assignments:
 * Stolen Shipment - By [[Janne Järntand]].
 A shipment has been stolen by goblins outside of town, please recover it.
 60gp reward.
 * Abandoned Mine - By [[Janne Järntand]].
 A mine which holds "sun-ore" has been overrun by skeletons, clear them out.
 70 gp reward.
-* Pest Problems - The [[Dragon's Den]] tavern has a problem with a sudden influx of bugs, exterminate the infestation.
+* Pest Problems - The [[Dragon's Den Tavern]] tavern has a problem with a sudden influx of bugs, exterminate the infestation.
 20 gp reward.
 * Harpy Bounty - As always, the town guard pays 10 gp per delivered head of a harpy.
 * Announcement from Iomedar - The town awaits a procession from the capital, be there to behold it.